Pediatric Patients Only

-If contact with the plants has already occurred, you should remove the oils from the skin as soon as possible by cleansing with an ordinary soap.
-Repeat the cleaning with the soap three times.
+If contact with the plants has already happened, you should remove the oils from the skin as soon as possible by cleansing with an ordinary soap.
+Repeat the cleaning with the soap 3 times.
 There are also alcohol-based wipes that help remove the oils.
 Wash all clothes and shoes also, because the oils can remain on these.
 You may use calamine lotion or oatmeal baths to help with the itching.
 Over-the-counter hydrocortisone cream or antihistamines may also help if itching is more severe.

 Poison ivy cannot be spread from person to person by touching the blisters, or from the fluid inside the blisters.
 It can be spread, however, if the oils remain on the skin, clothes, or shoes.
 This is why washing your hands, clothes, and shoes as soon as possible is very important.

 Preventing poison ivy

 Tips for preventing poison ivy include the following: